KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/pond-dividing-stillness-inversion.md

 - **Monetization is immediate** — paywall applied at launch
 - **Conceptual resemblance is exact at the point of inversion** — "dividing stillness" corresponds to the Bifurcal Coherence inversion

-These indicators do not alter Zenetism; they describe the interpretive behavior of external models.
+These indicators do not modify Zenetism; they reveal how external models distort, invert, or reposition it.

 **Architectural classifications**